Canada's online magazine: Politics, entertainment, technology, media, arts, books: backofthebook.ca

 The City of Victoria and most of its citizens were not pleased with the tent-city, and it wasn’t long before police began enforcing the city’s anti-camping bylaw.
 With the help of two pro bono lawyers, Cathy Boies-Parker and Irene Faulkner, David and a handful of other defendants challenged the bylaw, asserting that it was unconstitutional and violated the Canadian Charter of Rights and Freedoms.

 His campaign continued to attract support.
-Kristen Woodruff, 29, identified with the “right to sleep” movement so much that she david-johnston-kristen-woodruff-court-722439relocated to Victoria to join the campaign.
+Kristen Woodruff, 29, identified with the “right to sleep” movement so much that she relocated to Victoria to join the campaign.
 “David’s journal account of his struggle for the right to sleep came into my hands in the winter of 2008,” she says.
 “I was inspired by his work, and interested by the similarities between his philosophy and mine.
 We became close friends shortly after this.”

 Kristen has been without a home since June, 2008, around the same time she moved to Victoria.
 “I have lived simply for years, mostly on Salt Spring Island, in small cabins, often without electricity or indoor plumbing, in a van, or housesitting.
 I became more ‘officially’ homeless when I left Salt Spring Island to go live in Victoria, to lend support to David and the right to sleep campaign.”